mnabe/eval/README.md

 # eval
 Simple tool for chess players to keep track of chess games and analysis.
-Expected release is ultimo 2021, where the website/application will go live.

 Give it a try right away at https://evalwebmvc.azurewebsites.net/